Cross of St. Lazarus

 Back in the 1st Crusade days however, the spoils were more profound.
 Capturing the enemy's flag, for example, was akin to taking their soul.
 It is possible therefore that the St. Lazarus Cross was coloured green to symbolise the victory over the Mohammedans.
 Green was the favourite colour of the prophet Mohammed (it is believed he wore a green cloak and green turban).
 However, a more likely explanation for the knights to sew a green cross badge on their tunics was to distinguish themselves from the red cross moline of the Templars, the white cross (on black) of the Hospitallers of St. John, and the black Teutonic cross.

 In the 15th century, the Orders of St. Lazarus and St. John of Jerusalem merged, and a combined emblem appeared.
-(Composite crosses are not uncommon; the British Union Flag is another example.)
+(Composite crosses are not uncommon; the UK's Union Flag is another example.)

 Over the years, the knights of the Order squabbled over several variations of the cross, and now the most common design of the St. Lazarus Cross is the eight-pointed vert St. John's Cross design.